s15n/par-lang/docs/src/types.md

 let (type X) x = any
 let y: X = x
 ```
-todo: This doesn't work in Par currently.
-Is this intended?

 Mathematically, `(type T) A` is \\(\exists\ T: A\\).